|

 (28 Aug 1844 - 15 Oct 1924)

 American mechanical engineer and businessman who formed the Yale Lock Manufacturing Co.
 (Oct 1868) with Linus Yale, Jr., to manufacture the cyclinder lock invented by Yale.
-Towne was elected president of the 1888.
-He was He was among the first American industrialists to expand the realm of the engineer to include the economics of engineering, encompassing production and management.
+Towne was elected president of ASME in 1888.
+He was among the first American industrialists to expand the realm of the engineer to include the economics of engineering, encompassing production and management.

 |